 The trail to Sycamore Falls is located about a half-hour drive from Williams.

-It is a short 0.25-mile hike through a forest of ponderosa pine to reach Sycamore Falls at Paradise Forks.
+You’ll take a short 0.25-mile hike through a forest of ponderosa pine to reach Sycamore Falls at Paradise Forks.

-The waterfall plunges over sheer basalt cliffs into a deep emerald pool, it truly is breathtaking and one of our favorite Hidden Gems in Arizona!
+The waterfall plunges over sheer basalt cliffs into a deep emerald pool.
+It truly is breathtaking and one of our favorite Hidden Gems in Arizona!

 There are actually two waterfalls located along the trail.
-Both waterfalls are seasonal, the best time to visit is in the spring when the river is fed with snowmelt.
+Both waterfalls are seasonal, and the best time to visit is in the spring when the river is fed with snowmelt.

 For more detailed information about visiting these falls, see our Sycamore Falls Guide.